Matchoi Djaló

-Matchoi Bobó Djaló (born 10 April 2003) is a professional footballer who plays as an attacking midfielder for Ekstraklasa club Wisła Płock, on loan from İstanbul Başakşehir.
+Matchoi Bobó Djaló (born 10 April 2003) is a professional footballer who plays as an attacking midfielder for Primeira Liga club Nacional.
 Born in Guinea-Bissau, he represents Portugal internationally.

 Career

 Djaló began his career at Academia Mabodja in Guinea-Bissau, before moving to Portugal, signing for Paços de Ferreira.

 On 10 August 2019, Djaló made his debut for Paços de Ferreira, coming on as a 72nd-minute substitute for Pedrinho Moreira in a 5–0 loss away to reigning champions Benfica.
 At the age of 16 years and 122 days, he was the youngest player ever to play in the Primeira Liga.

 On 12 March 2024, it was announced that Djaló would join Başakşehir on a three-year at the end of the season.

 On 13 August 2025, Djaló joined newly-promoted Ekstraklasa club Wisła Płock on a season-long loan deal.

+On 13 August 2026, Djaló returned to Portugal and signed with Nacional for two seasons.

 Personal life

 Djaló is the son of the retired footballer Bobó Djalo.